bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 # Four-dimensional decompsitions

-As described in [Curve4Q], the elliptic curve described in this document is the only known curve that satisfies the following requirements:
+As described in [Curve4Q], the elliptic curve described in this document is the only known curve that permits a four dimensional GLS-GLV decomposition over the highly efficient field GF(p^2) with p=2^127-1.

-* GF(p^2) for p = 2^127-1
-* 4-dimensional decomposition
-* Security of around 2^120 operations for discrete log computation

 # Mathematical Prerequisites